 The Career and Professional Development Center is an excellent resource to help you with everything related to your future career.
 The CPDC Internship page is full of resources to help you with everything from finding internships to accepting offers.
-The career consultants have also created a curated list of opportunities that may be of particular interest to Dietrich College students.
 Your academic advisor can also help you consider opportunities that will support your learning goals.

 In addition to using Handshake to find an internship experience, you may also want to consider applying to one of the programs listed below:

 - Pittsburgh Summer Internship Program: designed specifically to support students who have not yet had a meaningful internship experience and are interested in staying in Pittsburgh to work at a nonprofit, startup or small business.
 The program offers a $3,000 stipend, cohort experience, networking opportunities and ongoing professional development workshops for students completing part-time internships